 1. Help Fight Cancer

-As per the American Institute for Cancer Research, raspberries are rich in ellagic acid, which has displayed the ability to prevent various cancers (1).
+As per the American Institute for Cancer Research, raspberries are rich in ellagic acid, which has displayed the ability to prevent various cancers (2).
 These include cancers of the skin, lung, bladder, breast, and esophagus.
 This is because ellagic acid has been found to utilize various cancer-fighting methods at once.
-Ellagic acid acts as an antioxidant, deactivates specific carcinogens, and slows down the reproduction of certain cancer cells.
+Ellagic acid acts as an antioxidant, deactivates specific carcinogensi XAgents that can cause cancerous growth in living cells and damage cellular processes happening in the body. , and slows down the reproduction of certain cancer cells.

-Another American study had supported the chemopreventive properties of black raspberries, especially in the case of oral cancer (6).
+Another American study had supported the chemopreventivei XAny drug that helps prevent the growth of cancerous cells and keeps the disease from recurring. properties of black raspberries, especially in the case of oral cancer (7).
 These anti-carcinogenic properties of raspberries can largely be attributed to the presence of anthocyanins.
 These anthocyanins are naturally occurring compounds that offer the colored pigment to fruits and vegetables.
-They inhibit cell transformation, suppress inflammation, and induce normal functioning in cancer cells (7).
+They inhibit cell transformation, suppress inflammation, and induce normal functioning in cancer cells (8).

 2. Maintain Cardiovascular Health

 Research data states that a mere intake of 0.2 milligrams of anthocyanins per day can significantly reduce the risk of heart disease in postmenopausal women.
-These compounds play a pivotal role in reducing oxidative damage and inflammation related to cardiovascular disease (10).
-In fact, raspberries contain other bioactive polyphenols that help reduce the risk of heart disease (11).
+These compounds play a pivotal role in reducing oxidative damage and inflammation related to cardiovascular disease (11).
+In fact, raspberries contain other bioactive polyphenolsi XA class of micronutrients and antioxidants found in plants that protect the body’s tissues against various diseases. that help reduce the risk of heart disease (12).

 3. Enhance Fertility And Improve Sexual Health